sisou/sisou.github.io/50_using-redirects.md

 // Or pass it as a second parameter to any API method const result = hubApi.checkout(<requestOptions>, redirectBehavior);
 ```

+> **Note:** To use redirects instead of popups, your app must run under HTTPS!

+> **Note:** The way to configure top-level redirects will likely change in an upcoming
+> version of the Hub API!

 The `RedirectRequestBehavior` accepts two optional parameters: